 Doing some part-time work will also ease your money stresses and provide you with another opportunity to make new friends.
 If that's not enough, future graduate employers will be impressed with your CV if you can show how you supported yourself through uni and gained some practical workplace skills.

 When do you need to sign for a house?

 It can feel like you've only just arrived for freshers' week when people around you are already teaming up and hunting for their second-year pads.

 However, there's no need to rush into things – who knows if these people will still be your friends in six months' time!

 Don't panic and start making commitments – take your time and find a group of flatmates you know you'll get on well with (something you'll only know for sure with time).

 Is everyone having sex at uni?

 Not to disappoint you if you had your hopes set on this, but university really isn't the big sex-fest it's made out to be in US movies.
 Seriously, it isn't.

-Of course, not living at your rents’ place anymore means you'll have more freedom to invite *special* friends over, but it's likely you'll start to notice that people around you are more interested in making friends than anything else, and there certainly isn’t any pressure there.
+Of course, if you're not living with your parents, you'll probably have more freedom to invite special friends over, but it's likely you'll start to notice that people around you are more interested in making friends than anything else.

-For example, now is the time to start getting involved in extracurricular activities suited to your interests and industry.
-You might also want to think about learning a second language whilst you study or starting up your own business!
+For example, extracurricular activities related to your interests and industry can be just as important on your CV as your degree.
+You might also want to think about doing an internship, learning a second language or setting up your own business!
 All these things will make you stand out from the competition, so get working on them ASAP.